zigbee-alliance/distributed-compliance-ledger/docs/cli-help.md

   Example: `dclcli query modelinfo vendors`

-- Query list of all model infos for the given vendor.
+- Query a list of all model infos for the given vendor.

   Command: `dclcli query modelinfo vendor-models --vid=<uint16>`